foo-dogsquared/hugo-theme-contentful/README.md

 ## Frequently asked questions

+- How to hide a post from being listed?
+    - You can make use of [the build options](https://gohugo.io/content-management/build-options/) with `_build.list` have a value of `never`.
+      Though, this is only available in Hugo v0.65.0 and above.

 - How to extend with custom styling?
     - Simply create `assets/css/extend.css` and you're on your merry way.
-      This will be concatenated with the main stylesheet so it will still be in one file.
+      This will be appended with the main stylesheet so it will still be in one file.

+- Table of contents for Asciidoctor?
+    - You can enable it with `markup.asciidocExt.attributes.toc` set to `true` in the site config.
+      Then enable it with `params.toc` (e.g., `params.toc = true`) also in the site config to globally apply to all posts.
+      You can also enable it in your content with the `toc` frontmatter.

+- Theme-specific custom shortcodes?
+    - No.
+    This theme only aims to be a skin/UI for your content so you can easily migrate your content from one theme to another.